 Season one was filmed in Corfu, Greece, which posed a number of challenges for Parsifal III as the sailing yacht was required to have a specific charter licence.
 “It’s pretty tough to get that,” said Vibe-Petersen.
 “It’s not something we can do within a short amount of time.
 It can take 10 to 12 weeks to get a charter licence so it takes time.”
 This time around, Parsifal III will be cruising Croatia's 3,600 miles of coastline along with its 718 islands.

-Season two of Below Deck Sailing Yacht will premiere on March 1, 2021 on Bravo.
+Season two of Below Deck Sailing Yacht is currently showing on Bravo.

 Images courtesy of Camper & Nicholsons